-Additionally, the Police Capital Projects fund has a deficit balance of \$104,000.
+The Police Capital Projects fund has a deficit balance of \$103,000.
+This fund is not separately reported, but is included as part of the Other Special Revenue Funds of the City.
 This deficit will be funded through the issuance of permanent improvement bonds and certificates of obligation.